 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Location: Entrance to Pigeon Roost State Historic Site, US 31, 5 miles south of Scottsburg.
+Location: Entrance to Pigeon Roost State Historic Site, US 31 and Edrington Blvd., 5 miles south of Scottsburg.
 (Scott County, Indiana)

 Installed: 2004 Indiana Historical Bureau, Preservation Alliance, Inc., and Scott County Community Foundation